 amazed how your relationship with your child deepens.
 And don't give this habit up as your child gets older.
 Late at night is often the only time teens

 will open up.

 10. Show up.

-Because you'll find it creates those moments with your child that make your heart
+And you'll find a lot more of those moments that make your heart melt.